maxtkc/mvths-wiki/docs/015a-printing-characters.rst

    :alt:

 The ASCII table includes all letters of the alphabet in both lower case and upper case as well as a variety of punctuation and numbers.
 The table provides a way for your microcontroller and all computers to store character information (what you read on the screen) as numbers.
 As you can see in the table, the numbers from 0 to 127 in decimal represent all of the characters you need to represent text on your screen.
-For example, the number 43 represents the character capital C, and the number 51 represents the character 3.
+For example, the decimal number 67 represents the character capital C, and the decimal number 51 represents thecharacter 3.
 Since this table was first developed prior to the advent of modern computers, many of the control characters between 0 and 32 are no longer used.

 Note that characters are initialized using single quotes as in the following.